rrobinlee/deepfake-image-detection/README.md

 ## Deep-Fake Classification Model Performance

-### Model 1: Transfer-Learn DenseNet121 CNN using Feature Extraction
+### Model 1: Transfer-Learn DenseNet121 CNN using Feature Extraction/Fine-Tuning

-In order to transfer learn a CNN, we take a pre-trained backbone (DenseNet121), remove the last fully-connected layer, and treat the rest of the CNN as a fixed feature extractor.
-* We freeze all the layers of the pre-trained model, remove its original classification head, add new classification layers, and then train **only** these new classification layers.
-* The pre-trained weights in the base model are never updated
+We use DenseNet121 pre-trained on ImageNet as a feature extractor by removing its original classification head.
+Initially, all backbone layers are frozen and only a new classification head is trained.
+For fine-tuning, we unfreeze the top 25% of backbone layers (keeping BatchNorm layers frozen) to adapt high-level features to the target dataset while preserving low-level representations.

 Performance Metrics: